Chapter I: The Temptation

 [Last Update: June 6th, 2018]

-Inwardly Lodin praised The Gods as he freed himself enough that he took his first breath of fresh air.
+Inwardly Lodiyu praised The Gods as he freed himself enough that he took his first breath of fresh air.

 Would it be cowardice to keep resting?
-Lodin had fought hard.
-Had he not earned a moment’s leisure?
+He'd fought hard.
+Had he not earned a moment's leisure?

-Enough strength had returned to him that Lodin finally managed to wrest his other arm free, and he began to rub the encrustation from his eyes.
+Enough strength had returned to him that Lodiyu finally managed his other arm free, and he began to rub the encrustation from his eyes.
 His vision blurry, his eyes were greeted by a sky of stars and moonlight gleaming through glinting white gossamer clouds, with just enough myst in the air to bear the moonbeams down upon the piles of broken bodies about him.

-With a determined grunt, Lodin pulled himself free of the bodies.
-Exhausted he lay limply, his head down, and as his clarity of vision came gradually back to him, he saw beneath him as he looked down upon the face of his friend Koman (Komayu) staring back up at him with one dead eye, his skull broken, warped, flattened and bent side-wise, face distorted and brains half-spilt.
+With a determined grunt, Lodiyu pulled himself free of the bodies.
+Exhausted he lay limply, his head down, and as his clarity of vision came gradually back to him, he saw beneath him as he looked down the face of his friend Komayu staring back up at him with one dead eye, his skull broken, warped, flattened and bent side-wise, face distorted and brains half-spilt.

-Lodin gasped and turned away, seeing now before him the face of his friend Latana (Lataya), her glimmering green eyes staring back at him from what of her once-beautiful face now remained, for her jaw had been torn crudely from her, and her tongue hung slack from her throat.
+Lodiyu gasped and turned away, seeing now before him the face of his friend Lataya, her glimmering green eyes staring back at him from what of her once-beautiful face now remained, for her jaw had been torn crudely from her, and her tongue hung slack from her throat.

-Slowly Lodin rose to his knees, trying not to break at the sight.
+Slowly Lodiyu rose to his knees, trying not to break at the sight.
 In pain he cried out.

-Shakily he managed to get the sole of his right foot planted beneath him, and attempted to clamber to his feet, but no sooner did he begin to raise up off his left knee than the crunch of ribs breaking resounded as his foot fell fast through with a loud slosh into Latana’s torso.
+Shakily he managed to get the sole of his right foot planted beneath him, and attempted to clambor to his feet, but no sooner did he begin to raise up off his left knee than the crunch of ribs breaking resounded as his foot fell fast through with a loud slosh into Lataya's torso.

 Then he collapsed utterly, sobbing and wailing.

-Whenas he awoke, Lodin was uncertain as to how long he’d been unconscious, this time or the last.
+Whenas he awoke, Lodiyu was uncertain as to how long he'd been unconscious, this time or the last.

 There was no-one tending to the bodies, and they'd already grown cold by the first time he awoke.
 Neither side had yet returned to collect their own dead, nor to dispose of the enemy corpses.
 Either both sides were still fighting somewhere and hadn't yet the chance to return, or both sides had devastated one another utterly, for there was no victor here.

-Lodin looked up at the Moon to confirm She was still full, though far higher in the night sky than She was whenas the battle transpired.
+Lodiyu looked up at the Moon to confirm She was still full, though far higher in the night sky than She was whenas the battle transpired.
 At least this was still the same night.
-Inly he thanked The Gods, for only hours had passed.
+Lodiyu inly thanked The Gods, for only hours had passed.

 He was near the old barracks.